 - If you plan to stay for 20 years… you should seriously consider not taking it.
 The only reason you might want to take it is if you’re in a highly competitive field and there’s a strong possibility that you’ll be forced to separate.
 However, your decision should reflect your readiness to make up that difference by engaging in a second career as early as possible.

-Source: Forrest Baumhover, US Navy officer, financial planner, author of Military In Transition’s Guide to the Survivor Benefit Plan, and founder of Military In Transition. @westchasefp on Twitter.
+Source: Forrest Baumhover, US Navy officer, financial planner, author of Military In Transition’s Guide to the Survivor Benefit Plan. @westchasefp on Twitter.

 Kalen Bruce @ Money Mini Blog